unikent/programmes-plant/readme.md

 ## Testing

 Unit tests are written in PHPUnit.
 To run the tests run `php artisan test`.
 The tests use an in memory SQLite database to make them significantly faster.

+## Other Projects

+Want to consume the data from a Programmes Plant API?
+Consider using our [PHP library for this](https://github.com/unikent/of-course).

+Want to see what a front-end to this data might look like using this library?
+See [Of Course](https://github.com/unikent/of-course).

 ## Licensing